tonmoyl/DOMnoy_tictactoe/README.md

 # DOMnoy
 DOMnoy is a JavaScript DOM manipulation library.
 You can check out the repo [here](https://github.com/tonmoyl/domnoy_tic_tac_toe)

 This library uses Vanilla Javascript for useful methods and functionality.
-To show that the library is effectively working, view this demo [here](http://lifazul.com/DOMnoy_tictactoe/)
+To see tic tac toe being built with this library, see the demo [here](http://lifazul.com/DOMnoy_tictactoe/)

 ## Usage
 To use this JavaScript library, you need to do the following procedure: